midas79/midas79/README.md

 # 💫About Me :
 👋 Hi there!
 I'm an undergraduate student at Brawijaya University, majoring in Computer Science.
 Currently, I'm diving into Mobile Application Development, Machine Learning, Natural Language Processing, and Artificial Neural Networks.

-In my free time, you'll find me hiking or getting lost in a good book.
+In my free time, you'll find me watching movies or getting lost in a good book.
 My goal is to become a professional programmer, and I'm always looking to learn and build new things.

-Let’s collaborate and code the future together!

 **You can see my college repositories on my profile**